Chil Rajchman: Legacy and honors

-After Rajchman's death in 2004, three translated editions were also published posthumously.
+After Rajchman's death in 2004, four translated editions were also published posthumously.
 The memoir was published in French in 2009 by Les Arènes under the title Je suis le dernier Juif (I am the last Jew).
 It was published in German the same year as Ich bin der letzte Jude.
 Treblinka 1942/43.
-It was published in English in 2011, as The Last Jew of Treblinka: A Memoir, with a preface by noted writer and activist Elie Wiesel.
+It was published in 2010 in Dutch by J.M.
+Meulenhoff, directly translated from the Yiddish typoscript by Ruben Verhasselt, as Een van de laatsten.
+Het unieke ooggetuigenverslag van een overlevende van Treblinka ("One of the last: The unique eyewitness report of a survivor of Treblinka"), with a preface by Elie Wiesel and afterwords by Annnette Wieviorka and David Barnouw.
+It was published in English in 2011, as The Last Jew of Treblinka: A Memoir, also with a preface by the noted writer and activist Elie Wiesel.